 Continuing on, the trail continues to climb and soon comes to the first open section of rock.
 Many other open sections follow as the path ascends Giant's long, mostly-exposed ridge.
 The climbing eases at 2.4 miles, where there's a junction with the Roaring Brook Trail.
 From here, the trail alternates between moderate and steep grades, then it passes the trail to Rocky Peak Ridge 0.1 mile before reaching the summit.

 - Distance: 7.4 miles

-The North Trail leaves the parking area along a dirt driveway, which it follows for a short distance before dropping into the woods.
-From here it's an easy climb for the first mile to a crossing of Slide Brook, then it becomes a steady, but never steep, uphill walk.
+The path leaves the parking area along a dirt driveway for a short distance before dropping into the woods.
+From here it's an easy climb for the first mile to a crossing of Slide Brook, after which it is steady but never steep.
 The trail rounds out atop a ridge at 2.5 miles, where there's a short, steep, 0.1 mile spur trail to Owl Head Lookout on the left.
 If you're already tired at this point, consider making the lookout your destination for the day — the trail up Giant will get more difficult.